pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 #### Column mapping

 With the table router feature, we can implement the basic function of replicating data from sharded tables.
 But in a database, auto-increment columns are widely used as the primary keys.
 If multiple primary keys of the sharded tables in the upstream generate their numbers automatically and independently, a conflict between primary keys might occur and result in the data mismatch after merging and synchronizing them into the downstream.
-Let’s see another example as follows:
+Let's see another example as follows:

 ![Column mapping example](media/column-mapping-example.png)